 In March 2020, Tom Lopach became CEO of both the Voter Participation Center and Center for Voter Information, both founded by Page Gardner, another longtime Democratic operative who formerly worked for Ted Kennedy.

-Under Lopach’s direction, VPC and CVI launched an aggressive campaign over the summer to promote absentee ballots and mail-in voting for the 2020 elections.
-The organizations have sent out millions of mailers to battleground states, resulting in 939,000 registration applications and 2 million vote-by-mail applications.
+Under Lopach’s direction, VPC and CVI launched an aggressive campaign over the summer of 2020 to promote absentee ballots and mail-in voting for the 2020 elections.
+The organizations sent out millions of mailers to battleground states, resulting in 939,000 registration applications and 2 million vote-by-mail applications.
+By the end of the 2020 election cycle, Lopach’s groups had sent ballot applications to 15 million people in swing states, nearly one-third of which were returned.